 To keep the story short, I was depressed after reading the book because I checked off most of the diagnoses.

-You see mental health affects everyone in one way or another, and we need to be talking about it.
+You see, mental health affects everyone somehow, and we need to be talking about it.

 Our youth in the church today want us to address mental health mainly because they see their parents struggling with it.